 Celebrate Taco Tuesday with a healthy twist by skipping the standard tacos and making Taco Salad instead.
 This salad has all the components of a taco but has loads more vegetables without compromising on flavour.
-It’s quick and easy to make and much better than takeout because you can customize the veggies to your liking and what’s in season.
+It’s quick and easy to make and much better than takeout because you can add lots of seasonal veggies to maximize the nutritional content.

 Easy Taco Salad